kevinjycui/VRMPlaybackClient/README.md

 Open VMC software (such as [VSeeFace](https://www.vseeface.icu/)) and toggle on sending/forwarding OSC/VMC protocol data to the port `39540`.

 Play the scene.
 It should begin copying the playback in the VMC software.
 If you choose to record audio, ensure you have selected a microphone that is accessible by VRMPlaybackClient.
 Captures with audio are limited to 1 hour (59m59s) while captures without audio are unlimited.
-Record yourself by clicking "Start Recording".
-Save the recording by clicking "Save Recording" once it finishes.
+Record yourself by clicking he red "Record" button.
+Stop the recording by clicking the green "Stop" button.
+Save the recording by clicking the "Stop" button once it finishes.
 Saved recordings will go in `~/AppData/LocalLow/Junferno/VRMPlaybackClient`.
 To load a recording, select the file from the dropdown and click "Load".

 ### Playback in third-party VMC player
 Disable "Show avatar" and paste the port under VMC Playback Port to the receiving port of your third-party VMC player (e.g. in VSeeFace, General Settings > OSC/VMC receiver (disables tracking)).